Hbg1010/Geode-Search-From-Browser/about.md

 # How to use
 In your browser, you can use the following:

-Geode://level/<ID>

-Geode://list<ID>

-Geode://user/<Username>
+Geode://level/<Name/ID>

+Geode://list/<Name/ID>

+Geode://user/<Username/ID>

+Geode://mappacks <cb>:terror:</c>

 The search menu will then open up in game!

+# Bug / Feature support
-If you run into any problems, please report it on my discord, or on the github!
+If you run into any problems or want to suggest any features, please send them on my discord, or on the github!

 # Credits
 - Mod made by Hbg and Ery